 You can visit the Eggland’s Best website to find more information about the Eggland’s Best “America’s Best Recipe” Contest and enter at: https://www.americasbestrecipe.com/contest.

-I am excited to enter myself and I have been coming up with some fun ideas for a recipe that incorporates both EB eggs and regional favorite ingredients.
-I live in Nashville so I decided to represent with some local favs- pimiento cheese, deviled eggs, and pulled pork.
+I am excited to enter a recipe that incorporates both EB eggs and regional favorite ingredients.
+Since I live in Nashville, I decided to represent with some local favs- pimiento cheese, deviled eggs, and pulled pork.
 I rolled those all up into one to present you with Pulled Pork Pimento Cheese Deviled Eggs.
 Now if that isn’t Southern, I don’t know what is!
 How will you integrate a locally-sourced ingredient to show your state or regional pride?

 - I grew up eating farm fresh eggs that my grandmother raised and I appreciate a good egg.
 I can see the difference and taste the difference in the yolk.

-- Compared to ordinary eggs, each Eggland’s Best egg offers four times more vitamin D, more than double the omega-3s, and contains 25% less saturated fat.
+- They are healthier.
+For example, compared to ordinary eggs, each Eggland’s Best egg offers four times more vitamin D, more than double the omega-3s, and contains 25% less saturated fat.

 Prep: 10 minutes